 This particular business idea is not new, but not as many entrepreneurs are embracing it as one might hope, and I assume the reason for this is that it’s not profitable enough in enough places at this time, due to the tech or the local energy regulations or public awareness or whatever not quite being friendly enough yet.
 But this is where the philanthropic aspect comes in.
 You’d swallow what losses there were, considering them the equivalent of a donation to some good cause.
-(Reducing our carbon emissions, helping families save money on energy, supporting the many businesses that specialize in producing and installing solar panels.)
 And you could also consider them to be political donations, because…

 You’d concentrate your efforts on economically distressed areas of the country, which also tend to be in red, or at least purple, states.
-Aside from creating jobs and energy savings for those Americans who need it most, you’d have an ideological effect on these mostly red state residents by relieving some of the economic anxiety that tends to drive them to the GOP’s white nationalism and voodoo economics.
-And you might even get some of them believing in climate change!
+Aside from improving the economic security of struggling Americans, which all by itself could make them less susceptible to GOP manipulations, you might even get some of them believing in climate change!

 This is the idea, and one way it might be incarnated.
-There are others: low cost tutoring or child care centers, low priced food coops, summer camps, science clubs, etc. Ventures that would improve society and possibly shift the ideological divide leftward, except that they aren’t quite viable as business ideas.
+There are others: low cost tutoring or child care centers, low priced food coops, summer camps, science clubs, etc. Ventures that would improve society and possibly shift the ideological divide leftward, except that they aren’t quite viable as business ideas, or could only be viable by costing more than the average American can afford.
 But you could provide the extra bump needed to make them happen after all.

 This has been a “Politake,” a brief take on politics by Freeman Ng.